 You’re a different person than when you started.
 You’re surprised at the personal growth you experienced and are extremely happy you went through it.
 You understand the process and why it was necessary.

 👉 When you get your picture snapped with your certificate–pure joy.

 The cozy cocoon of training is over.
 You won’t be seeing your training buddies on a regular basis.
 Your mentor won’t be there to ask questions and calm your crazy fears.
 This is where the bitter comes in.

-I’m not sharing anything new because thousands of years ago, the Yoga Sutras addressed these very stages.
+I’m sharing Sutra 1.20 from the Yoga Sutras because it shows that even thousands of years ago, people struggled with these very stages.

 “Through the faithful certainty in the path and directing energy towards the practices, repeated memory of the path and the process of stilling the mind, training and deep concentration and the pursuit of real knowledge, by which higher samadhi is attained.” –Swamij.com